Archive for the ‘iTunes’ Category

-5. The best health and dental insurance money can buy, and MacMedics pays 75% of the premium!
+5. The best health and dental insurance money can buy, and MacMedics pays 75% of the premium for your first 2-years, then we pay 100%!
 And not just for you, but also for your spouse and children.

 6. A 401K program with company match.
 We pay all the management fees and take whatever percentage or fixed figure you desire right out of your paycheck.